 - Place in the oven and let bake for 30 minutes or until golden in color.

-- When fully baked and out of the oven, VERY carefully remove bowl or can.
+- When fully baked and out of the oven, VERY carefully remove bowl or can from the center of the cake..

-- Let cake cool then ice with glaze.
+- Allow to cool completely then ice with glaze.

-- Immediately after icing sprinkle with your colored sugar crystals over icing.
-If you wait the sprinkles won’t stick.
+- Immediately after icing, sprinkle with colored sugar crystals.
+If you wait until the icing sets, the sprinkles won’t stick.

 - 2 cups confectioner’s sugar